sushiyade/tp/docs/DeveloperGuide.md

 Use of the `tab` command to switch between tabs in the UI.

-Currently, the application uses the existing [TabPane from JavaFX](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TabPane.html).
+Currently, the application uses the existing [TabPane from JavaFX](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TabPane.html), and it makes use of the tab index to switch tabs.

 #### Tab object